-Can I renew my payday loan?
+I am struggling with repayments – can I renew my payday loan?

-In line with Australian government regulations, you can not renew or roll over your payday loan.
-You'll never be charged a renewal fee for any payday loan you take.
+In line with Australian government regulations, you can not renew or roll over your loan.
+You'll never be charged a renewal fee for any loan you take.
 If you want to take another loan, you'll first have to pay off your current loan and then re-apply (after assessing your current financial situation).

 Australian payday loan companies use a secure online system, such as Verisign, McAfee or Norton to secure data.
 Payday loans applications are generally carried out on a secure online application form to help protect your privacy.
 These system uses a 128-bit secure server and SSL encryption to ensure your personal information cannot be stolen.
 To verify your income, payday lenders will need a snapshot of your account for the past 90 days.
 These services involved are 100% safe and secure and they only provider a "read-only" view of your account.
 There are no personal details transmitted and no access to any other information besides your financial history is needed.